ucsdsysnet/Rosebud/README.md

-# Shire, 200 Gbps middlebox framework for FPGAs
+# Rosebud, 200 Gbps middlebox framework for FPGAs

-Shire is a new approach to designing FPGA-accelerated middleboxes that simplifies development, debugging, and performance tuning by decoupling the tasks of hardware accelerator implementation and software application programming.
-Shire is a framework that links hardware accelerators to a high-performance packet processing pipeline through a standardized hardware/software interface.
+Rosebud is a new approach to designing FPGA-accelerated middleboxes that simplifies development, debugging, and performance tuning by decoupling the tasks of hardware accelerator implementation and software application programming.
+Rosebud is a framework that links hardware accelerators to a high-performance packet processing pipeline through a standardized hardware/software interface.
 This separation of concerns allows hardware developers to focus on optimizing custom accelerators while freeing software programmers to reuse, configure, and debug accelerators in a fashion akin to software libraries.
-We show the benefits of Shire framework can be seen through two examples: a firewall based on a large blacklist, and porting the Pigasus IDS pattern-matching accelerator, together in less than a month.
+We show the benefits of Rosebud framework can be seen through two examples: a firewall based on a large blacklist, and porting the Pigasus IDS pattern-matching accelerator, together in less than a month.
 Our experiments demonstrate Rosebud delivers high performance, serving ∼200 Gbps of traffic while adding only 0.7–7 microseconds of latency.

 More information can be found in our paper: https://arxiv.org/abs/2201.08978